Fettenderi/fettenderi.github.io/content/_index.md

 section_path = "games/_index.md"
 +++

 _I’m a 21-year-old Sicilian software engineer studying at the Polytechnic University of Turin.
-My passion lies in crafting captivating, [interactive experiences](/games/babel-ascent/), especially through [game mechanics](/games/emperors_quest/gameplay-design) that resonate with players.
+My passion lies in crafting captivating, [immersive experiences](/games/babel-ascent/), especially through [game mechanics](/games/emperors_quest/gameplay-design) that resonate with players.
 I see video games as a powerful art form that has the potential to engage, inspire, and connect._
 <br>
 <br>
 _I have good experience with [Github](https://github.com/Fettenderi), [Godot](https://godotengine.org), [Unity](https://unity.com) and [FMOD](https://www.fmod.com) integration for these engines._